ECLaboratorio/BubbleShowCase-iOS/Sample/Pods/BubbleShowCase/README.md

 ### Concatenating show cases

 Do you need to show-case several features one after another?
-Tha's easy, you just have to call `concat(bubbleShowCase:)` or `show(after:)`.
+That's easy, you just have to call `concat(bubbleShowCase:)` or `show(after:)`.
 The former concatenates the argument as the next show case to show whereas the latter displays the show case after the argument:
 ```swift
 let firstShowCase = BubbleShowCase(...)
 let secondShowCase = BubbleShowCase(...)